bezaisingh/techtool-template/README.md

 05-09-2022
 1. Add Account details
     a.
-Date column --done
+Date column --DONE
     b.
-CD must be 5% of Basic Salary
+CD must be 5% of Basic Salary -- DONE
-    d. addition of the data
+    d. addition of the data -- DONE
-2. Loan Data Connection with user.
+2. Loan Data Connection with user. --DONE

 3. Add Accoount details , DOJ in Society in user addition page--Done